-Investing in the care of your body is of course an integral part of showing respect for yourself and partaking of your highest potential.
+Investing in the care of your body is, of course, an integral part of showing respect for yourself and partaking of your highest potential.
 However, engaging the mind and staying mentally active is also important for enjoying your longevity and living to the fullest.
+In order to invest in yourself you need to invest in life-long learning.

 Keeping the Mind Fresh

 The University of California in Irvine recently dubbed its own continuing education program the “60-year curriculum.”
-3 “UCL now, more than ever, is recognizing the importance of the 60-year curriculum—lifelong learning for everyone,” says Gary W. Matkin, dean of the program.
+“UCI now, more than ever, is recognizing the importance of the 60-year curriculum—lifelong learning for everyone,” says Gary W. Matkin, dean of the program.

 Building Your Cognitive Reserve